MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql.md

 ## Overview: Azure Synapse Analytics

-In Azure Synapse, `ALTER DATABASE` modifies the name, maximum size, or service objective for a database.
+In Azure Synapse Dedicated SQL Pools, `ALTER DATABASE` modifies the maximum size, or service objective for a database.

 Because of its length, the `ALTER DATABASE` syntax is separated into the multiple articles.